DESIGN AND 3D PRINT A RADIO DELETE PLATE WITH SHAPR3D

 Our fix? design a new radio delete plate from scratch.

-And the first thing you’ll need to do is take all your measurements.
-The first measure was the correct depth of the radio delete plate insert and the lip where our newly designed clips would be placed.
+The first measurement we needed to correct was the depth of the radio delete plate insert.
+The second was the lip where our newly designed clips would be.

 bmw e30 measuring radio insert with digital caliper tool